rehamAbass/class3/class3/PITCHME.md

 + First problem is `a` is private.
   + Change it to `protected`.
   + or add a `int get(int i)` and a `void set(int i, int val)`.

+---
+Difference between composition and inheritance.
+`Line` can be a subclass of `Dot`, or can have two `Dot` instances.
+Which is better?